nikeethr/data_engineering/projects/stf_timescale_db/notes/notes.md

 GRANT CONNECT ON DATABASE stf_db TO grafana;

 GRANT USAGE ON SCHEMA public TO grafana;

+GRANT SELECT ON ALL TABLES IN SCHEMA schema_name TO username;

 ALTER DEFAULT PRIVILEGES IN SCHEMA public
    GRANT SELECT ON TABLES TO grafana;